maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	The midterm exam will be an individual evaluation, in-person, during regular class time.
 Students will be able to use any offline resource (e.g. notes from class, slides, R scripts provided), but no online resources.

--	Just as with homework assignments, students will have to submit their midterm in addition to their R script to be evaluated.
+-	Just as with homework assignments, students will have to submit their R script in addition to their midterm in order to be evaluated.

 5.	**Final Exam (25%)**

 -	The final exam will be an individual in-person evaluation, and it will be cumulative.
 Students will be able to use any offline resource (e.g. notes from class, slides, R scripts provided), but no online resources.

--	Just as with homework assignments, students will have to submit their midterm in addition to their R script to be evaluated.
+-	Just as with homework assignments, students will have to submit their R script in addition to their final exam in order to be evaluated.

 {{% notice warning %}}